neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

 - `QuantizationModifier` tells SparseML to quanitze the weights with quantization aware training over the last 5 epochs
 - `DistillationModifier` tells SparseML how to apply distillation during the trainign process, targeting the logits

-SparseML parses the modifiers and updates the training process with their instructions.
+SparseML parses the modifiers and updates the training process to implement the algorithms and hyperparameters specified in the recipes.

 You can download the recipe with the following code: